 - 4. Submit a Learning Covenant, which will include both your Professional Development Goals and the Administrative Agreement between you and your site.
-The Learning Covenant is crafted by the student, in close consultation with site supervisor.
-The covenant expresses goals for professional development; suggests the means to reach those objectives; explains the methods of reporting; outlines resources for your work and learning; and indicates connections to the broader MDiv degree learning objectives. - a.
-Part 1 of the Learning Covenant is due the last day of the Semester prior to beginning field placement and must be completed through online submission.
-Registered students will receive a link.
-Students working with minors will also be required to submit a background check by the last day of the Spring Semester.
+The Learning Covenant is crafted by the student in close consultation with site supervisor.
+The covenant expresses goals for professional development, suggests the means to reach those objectives, explains the methods of reporting, outlines resources for your work and learning, and indicates connections to the broader MDiv degree learning objectives. - a.
+Part 1 of the Learning Covenant is due the last day of the term prior to beginning Field Placement.
+Students working with minors will also be required to submit a background check by this time.
 See Appendix I for background check instructions. - b.
-A draft of Parts 2 & 3 of the Learning Covenant is due the first class meeting.
-Finalized and executed learning covenants are due no later than four weeks after the start of the term or as scheduled by the Director of Theological Field Education.
+A draft of Parts 2 and 3 of the Learning Covenant is due during the first class meeting of the first-of-two consecutive terms of LM 4000.
+Finalized and executed Learning Covenants are due no later than four weeks after the start of the term or as scheduled by the Director of Theological Field Education.
 See Appendices G & H for the Learning Covenant form and samples.
 You must use this form. - 5.
-Complete a Mid-Year Evaluation after completion of 200 hours (Fall semester) and a Final Evaluation after completion of 400 hours (Spring semester).
+Complete a Mid-Year Evaluation after completion of 200 hours and a Final Evaluation after completion of 400 hours.
 Failure to submit Mid-Year or Final Evaluations in a timely fashion results in an incomplete on the student's transcript.
-Both student

-- and supervisor evaluations are required and must be submitted through online submission.
+Both student and supervisor evaluations are required and must be submitted through online submission.
 See Appendix J. - 6.
 Participate in and complete the required assignments of LM 400, Leadership and Ministry in Context, an academic course and your community of reflective practice.
-Your 400 hours of direct community-based learning are denoted as FE 471.
-LM 400 is a separate course which includes individual and group reading, writing, reflecting, and research assignments intended to aid in the integration of yourself, your theology, and your articulation of your professional religious leadership.
+Your 400 hours of direct community-based learning are denoted as FE 471 Field Education Placement.
+LM 400O is a separate course which includes individual and group reading, writing, reflecting, and research assignments intended to aid in the integration of yourself, your theology, and your articulation of your professional religious leadership.
 Students are required to attend scheduled class meetings as indicated on the syllabus.